-A. Where will you launch your campaign: e-news, blog, social media, AdWords?
+A. Where will you launch your campaign: e-news, blog or social media?

 Clearly define which type of donor connection is best for your campaign.
 The donors may be individuals who are already making contributions to your organization inspired by your newsletters and the donor pages on your website (full of compelling stories!).
 They may also be new supporters you haven’t reached yet.
 In either case, we will clearly define the channels that connect you to your target supporters.

 For example, for individual donors, you could tune up your blog posts and newsletters to capture donor imagination.
-To find new donors, you might want to look at your landing pages and SEO—or consider applying for a Google AdWords grant.
+To find new donors, you might want to look at your landing pages and SEO.
 Here are some ideas: